datanav/docs/configuration.rst

 The MSSQL system
 ----------------

-The MSSQL system represents a Microsoft SQL Server available over the internet:
+The MSSQL system represents a Microsoft SQL Server available over the network:

 Prototype
 ^^^^^^^^^